kubeflow/kubeflow/user_guide.md

 # Using Kubeflow

 This guide will walk you through the basics of deploying and interacting with Kubeflow.
-A basic understanding of Kubernetes, Tensorflow, and Ksonnet are useful in understanding the contents of this guide.
+Some understanding of Kubernetes, Tensorflow, and Ksonnet are useful in completing the contents of this guide.

 * [Kubernetes](https://kubernetes.io/docs/tutorials/kubernetes-basics/)
 * [Tensorflow](https://www.tensorflow.org/get_started/)